roadnarrows-robotics/rnr-sdk/librnr/EULA.md

-The author and RoadNarrows Robotics specifically disclaim any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose. the software provided hereunder is on an "as is" basis, and the authors and distributors have no obligation tO provide maintenance, support, updates, enhancements, or modifications.
+The author and RoadNarrows Robotics specifically disclaim any warranties, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose. the software provided hereunder is on an "as is" basis, and the authors and distributors have no obligation to provide maintenance, support, updates, enhancements, or modifications.